Virtus Bologna (women's basketball): 2019–2021: Beginnings

-2021–present: Zandalasini era
+2021–2024: Zandalasini era

 On 20 May 2021, the club signed the 25 years old Cecilia Zandalasini, widely considered among the best Italian players of all time and 2017 WNBA Champion with the Minnesota Lynx.
 On the same day, president Zanetti announced Lino Lardo as the new head coach.
 Lardo, who already coached the Black V's men's wing during the early 2010s, is also the coach of Italy's women's national team.
 The roster was completed within a few days: on 24 May, Virtus signed also Sabrina Cinili, a point guard from Famila Schio, on 27 May Ivana Dojkić, a Croatian shooting guard from UKS Praha on 29 May Myisha Hines-Allen, a small forward from Lattes Montpellier who became WNBA Champion in 2019, and on 30 May Brianna Turner, a power forward from Adelaide Lightning.

 Despite good premises, in November 2021 the team was eliminated in the group stage of the EuroCup.
 On 19 April 2022, during the national semi-finals against Reyer Venezia, Lino Lardo was fired and his assistant Angela Gianolla became the new head coach.
 The team ousted Reyer Venezia by 2–1 in the national semi-finals, reaching the finals for the first time in its history and qualifying for the EuroLeague Women.
 However, Virtus was defeated 3–1 by Famila Schio.

+In the following season, Giampiero Ticchi became the new head coach and the club signed important international players like Iliana Rupert, Cheyenne Parker and Kitija Laksa.
+In 2022–23, Virtus played for the first time in the EuroLeague Women, but it was ousted in the regular season with a winning record of 5–9.
+The club ended the Italian championship's season at the first place but, once again, it lost the national finals against Famila Schio by 2–0.
+During the first game of the series in PalaDozza, Virtus set a new all-time record for LBF with 5,337 attendances.
+At the beginning of the following season, Virtus won its first ever title, the Italian Basketball Supercup.

+On 20 June 2024, Baraldi announced that Virtus would not register for the following season and that the resources thus freed up would be diverted towards the youth sector, both men's and women's.